ilg/LambdaMLM/README.md

 ## Notes

 - 2016-02-04: Sending via Amazon SES is likely not possible, as SES appears to require that the `From:` address be verified, which isn't plausible for discussion lists.
 The best option thus far is to use an external SMTP server.
 It appears to be possible to configure a given host to receive email through SES and send via an external SMTP server with both SPF and DKIM passing.
+- 2016-02-06: Setting a list name with non-ASCII characters with `reply-to-list: true` generates `Reply-to:` headers that may not be entirely correct—GMail ignores them entirely and other mail clients show weird things.

 ## Commands